hyperstack-org/hyperstack/readme.md

 ## Roadmap

-Hyperstack is evolving.
+Hyperstack is evolving, we are improving it all the time.
 Please see [ROADMAP][] file for more information.

 [roadmap]: ROADMAP.md